 In the 1960s, a pathologist called Donald Gleason devised a grading system called the Gleason score.

 Gleason worked out that cancerous cells fall into five different patterns as they change from normal cells to tumorous cells.
-As a result, he determined a scale of 1–5 that represents these changes.
+As a result, he determined a

 Cells that score a 1 or 2 are low grade tumor cells.
 These usually look similar to healthy cells.